May722115/1/README.md

 You need to fill in the empty cells in a way that satisfies the above rule.

 **Filling Cells:**
+While playing the game.
+Enter "add","remove","save" and "quit" to

 **Commands:**
+Enter the command "play" to start playing a game.
 Enter the command "records" to see the current scoreboard, if any.
 If there have been no games played, no records will be found.
 Start a game to start a record!
+Enter the command "exit" to exit the programm.

 **-- Non-standard C++ Libraries --**